Courses FAQ

 Courses meet in one-hour blocks and are scheduled on Mondays through Thursdays and Saturdays.
 Courses are listed in Eastern Time (ET - U.S, New York) and Greenwich Mean Time (GMT+0) for international participants.
 Courses generally meet in the evening, but we also offer many courses each month at "GMT-friendly" midday and Saturday morning hours.
 View instructor-led course schedule.

-7. Can I get song feedback if I don’t attend the FDBK session?
+7. Can I get song feedback if I can’t attend?

 Yes, you can still get feedback on one of your songs even if you cannot make the meeting time by registering as a participant.
 The instructor will leave feedback for you on the recording.

-8. What if I miss the registration for a course?
+8. What if I miss the course registration?

 About Do-It-Yourself (DIY) Courses